MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-import-catalog-mavim.md

 ## Importing the business process catalog in Mavim

-1. Run the Power Automate flow 'Import the business process catalog into Mavim'.
+1. Run the Power Automate flow *Import the business process catalog into Mavim*.

     Before you run the Power Automate flow, make a couple of adjustments.

     1. Edit the Power Automate flow.
 Learn more at [Edit a solution-aware cloud flow](/power-automate/edit-solution-aware-flow).

     2. Adjust the "Initialize varMavimDatabaseID."
 Put in the unique ID of your Mavim database, which is found in the URL when you open the Mavim Improve website.

-    3. In Mavim Improve, open the root topic "Dynamics 365 business process catalog" and locate its unique topic ID in the URL.
-Put this ID in the action called "Initialize varMavimStartTopic."
+    3. In Mavim Improve, open the root topic *Dynamics 365 business process catalog*, and locate its unique topic ID in the URL.
+Put this ID in the action with the name **Initialize varMavimStartTopic**.

     4. In Mavim Improve, open the root topic "Patterns" and locate its unique ID in the URL.
 Put this ID in the action called "Initialize varPatternsStartTopic."